Home > Top 20 Funny Fantasy Football & 5 a side Team Names of 2020 UPDATED

-This may well be the best, most comprehensive and original list of funny football team names ever created… However, after days of little else but name punning in the 5aside.com office, we have lost all perspective, so we would say that! (seriously, we have been struggling to have a normal conversation with people without rhyming their words back at them!)
+This may well be the best, most comprehensive and original list of funny football team names ever created… However, after days of little else but name punning in our respective WFH offices, we have lost all perspective, so we would say that! (seriously, we have been struggling to have a normal conversation with people without rhyming their words back at them!)

-Certain players are an absolute gift for funny name creation – with Mané and Salah joining Juan Mata, Giroud and Fabregas as the go-to multi-use, well-known players (Cesc is particularly helpful, providing rhyming puns on his 1st and 2nd name.
+Certain players are an absolute gift for funny name creation – with Timo Werner joining Mané, Salah, Juan Mata, Giroud and Cesc Fabregas as the go-to multi-use, well-known players (Cesc is particularly helpful, providing rhyming puns on his 1st and 2nd name).
+As you can see our top 20 also has relevant images with some (not so fancy) photoshopping for your viewing pleasure.

-- Pun-heavy preferred, especially names that incorporate more than one player/pun – See this years No.11 name: ♪♫ Kewell Neville Walker Alonso ♪♫
+2. Pun-heavy preferred, especially names that incorporate more than one player/pun

 Fantasy football is now as much part of the average Premier League fan’s consumption of the sport as TV coverage.
-Last season saw fantasy football being regularly referenced in commentary and punditry across all media.
+The last seasons have seen fantasy football being regularly referenced in commentary and punditry across all media.
 Indeed it has become such a known cultural reference, that it even makes its way into ads for mobile phones.
 Although as you can tell by the young actress’s delivery of the line “cheers Dad, I’ve switched up my captain” its not a cultural bandwagon that can always be seamlessly jumped on (see below)

 This can lead to added confusion watching matches, often ending in a convoluted ethical dilemma – Do I want my team to win or my captain to score?

-Are you a veteran of fantasy football management – Beginning your career in the 90s with “Dream Team” and researching your players on “Championship Manager” (the precursor to “Football Manager“) moving onto Premier league then to draft fantasy football.
+Are you a veteran of fantasy football management – Beginning your career in the 90s with “Dream Team” and researching your players on “Championship Manager” (the precursor to “Football Manager“) moving onto Premier league then to Draft fantasy football?
+Maybe you have been in the same league with the same friends for many years – often resulting in the same winners and losers?

 Do you treat your fantasy football team management as a 2nd job, with hours spent each week researching, planning and executing your game week professionally?